skillrepos/copilot-testing/labs.md

 ![save new file](./images/new-save-test_webscraper.png?raw=true "save new file")

 6. Let's also look at how we can add code coverage information for the *webscraper.py* file.
 Switch to the separate chat dialog.
 To keep things clean, let's start a new chat.
+You do that by clicking on the "+" button in the upper right of the separate chat dialog.
 Also, *if present* remove the default context in the chat.
-Click on the icon next to the test_webscraper.py file to delete it.
+Click on the icon next to the test_webscraper.py file to delete it as the context.
 (If not showing up to remove, you can click in the file and then it should show up.)

 ![start new chat](./images/new-new-chat.png?raw=true "start new chat")
 ![delete default context](./images/new-delete-default-context.png?raw=true "delete default context")